Rohan Ricketts: Later career

 Ahead of the 2018 League1 Ontario season, it was announced that Ricketts had returned to Canada to play for Master's Futbol.
 He did not return for the 2019 season.

+In 2024, Ricketts returned to League1 Ontario to play for Unionville Milliken.
+He made 4 appearances across the 2024 League1 Ontario season.

 International career

 Ricketts was capped by England at under-18 and under-20 level.

 Personal life

-During the 2010 FIFA World Cup, he co-hosted 'The Hardcore Footy Show: South Africa 2010' with Brendan Dunlop, on Hardcore Sports Radio, Sirius 98 and was a regular on TSN for football.
-On 24 August 2010, Rohan joined the team of Canada's largest sportsradio network, CJCL, (Fan 590).
+During the 2010 FIFA World Cup, he co-hosted The Hardcore Footy Show: South Africa 2010 with Brendan Dunlop, on Hardcore Sports Radio, Sirius 98 and was a regular on TSN for football.
+On 24 August 2010, Rohan joined the team of Canada's largest sports radio network, CJCL (Fan 590).
 He is currently a sports columnist with them.
 He also signed to write for online magazine, the Sabotage Times, on 29 August.

 In May 2011, Ricketts launched his own (now defunct) online-only magazine, Column 10.
 The magazine, which includes a host of features on sport, music, film, fashion and more, has included exclusive interviews with football journalist Henry Winter, official FIFA Agent Charles Collymore and DJ Spoony.
 The magazine closed in 2015.